eachristgr/Computer-Architecture/Lab01/README.md

 # Lab01_Report
+This file contains the contains the results of the first lab exercise.

 ### 1. Configure Parameters
-As first example, we run the command:
+As a first example, we run the command:

  > $ ./build/ARM/gem5.opt -d hello_result configs/example/arm/starter_se.py --cpu="minor" "tests/test-progs/hello/bin/arm/linux/hello"

- The file **starter_se.py** helps us set the parameters of the system.
+ We used the file **starter_se.py** to set the parameters of the system we want to emulate with gem5.
 These parameters are:

  - cpu: The type of CPU kernel.
 It can be atomic, minor or hpi.
  - cpu-freq: The CPU clock frequency.